 The third problem with these ‘professional solutions’ is that they offer a quick fix to the current trends, which once again is for the short-term, with no knowledge for what is just around the corner, they are in no position to best advise you as to which path should be taken.

 Check back soon for another article on another short-term mistake that is big enough (in my opinion) to get its own full blog post.
-Follow ektagon on twitter; like ektagon on facebook or add me to your circles on Google+ to be informed when it is published.
+Follow ektagon on twitter; like ektagon on facebook to be informed when it is published.

 If this article has been useful to you or you have a friend/colleague that is thinking of marketing through social media, please like this article or share it with them.